ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Framework: ES-GNN

 \subsection{Aggregation Layer}

-As the split network topologies disclose the partial relations among nodes in a latent space, they can be utilized to aggregate information for learning different node aspects.
-Specifically, we leverage a simple low-pass filter with scaling parameters $\{\epsilon_s| s \in \{R, IR\}\}$ for both task-relevant and irrelevant channels:
+As the split network topologies disclose the partial relations among nodes in different latent spaces, they can be utilized to aggregate information for learning different node aspects.
+Specifically, we leverage a simple low-pass filter with scaling parameters $\{\epsilon_\text{R}, \epsilon_\text{IR}\}$ for both task-relevant and irrelevant channels, from the $k$-th to $k+1$-th layer:

-$\mathbf{D}_s$ is the degree matrix associated with the adjacency matrix $\mathbf{A}_s$.
+$s \in \{\text{R}, \text{IR}\}$ denotes the task-relevant or irrelevant channel, and $\mathbf{D}_s$ is the degree matrix associated with the adjacency matrix $\mathbf{A}_s$.
 Derivation of Eq.~\eqref{eq:agg_eq} is detailed in our theoretical analysis.
-Importantly, by incorporating proximity information in different structural spaces, the task-relevant and irrelevant information can be better disentangled in $\mathbf{Z}_R^{(k+1)}$ and $\mathbf{Z}_{IR}^{(k+1)}$, based on which the next ES-layer can make a more precise partition on the raw topology.
+Importantly, by incorporating proximity information in different structural spaces, the task-relevant and irrelevant information can be better disentangled in $\mathbf{Z}_{\text{\text{R}}}^{(k+1)}$ and $\mathbf{Z}_{\text{IR}}^{(k+1)}$, based on which the next ES-layer can make a more precise partition on the raw topology.